naemon/naemon.github.io/documentation/usersguide/configmain.md

 Specifying a value of 0 (the default) does not place any restrictions on the number of concurrent checks.

 You'll have to modify this value based on the system resources you have available on the machine that runs Naemon, as it directly affects the maximum load that will be imposed on the system (processor utilization, memory, etc.).

-More information on how to estimate how many concurrent checks you should allow can be found <a href="checkscheduling.html#max_concurrent_checks">here</a>.

 <a name="check_result_reaper_frequency"></a>
 #### Check Result Reaper Frequency